iambrainstorming/iambrainstorming.github.io/src/chapters/democracy/fascism.md

 [India court upholds Karnataka state’s ban on hijab in class](https://www.aljazeera.com/news/2022/3/15/india-court-upholds-karnataka-states-ban-on-hijab-in-class)

+### The Indian Legal system

 [The Atlantic Article: “Today the court seems to be aiding, not arresting, India’s descent into authoritarianism](https://www.theatlantic.com/international/archive/2024/02/what-has-happened-rule-law-india/677337/)
 [Link on web.archive.org](https://web.archive.org/web/20240203142305/https://www.theatlantic.com/international/archive/2024/02/what-has-happened-rule-law-india/677337/)

+But these days, Chandrachud’s political independence has come under scrutiny.
+In December, he was revealed to have abruptly shifted eight politically sensitive cases to a bench that included a judge who had served under Modi while he was chief minister of the western state of Gujarat.
+And in early January, the chief justice made an unorthodox display of faith by paying a public visit to a temple in Dwarka, one of Hinduism’s holiest sites, situated in Gujarat.